himanshuwarudkar9/Text-Similarity-NLP/README.md

 ## Usage

-Place your dataset file named `DataNeuron_Text_Similarity.csv` in the project directory and run the `main.py` script.
-The output will be saved to `OutputPartA.csv`.
+Here dataset file which was used was named `DataNeuron_Text_Similarity.csv` in the Data directory and run the `main.py` script.
+The output will be saved to `OutputPartA.csv` in the Data directory.

 ## Requirements